Kristof86/ce-argo-cd/README.md

 Purpose:
 * Sets up ArgoCD in auto-maintenance mode
-* Also ontains a Dockerfile with a couple of standard CLI-tools to access an AKS cluster, `kubectl`, `helm`, argocd cli, etc
+* Also contains a Dockerfile with a couple of standard CLI-tools to access an AKS cluster, `kubectl`, `helm`, argocd cli, etc

 At this moment the azure cli (az) cannot be installed on a standard Acerta laptop.
-Also, when dealing with multiple clusters and/or azure/aks-accounts at the same time, it is often safer/handier to run the CLI in a separate container so that the 'standard' .kube/config (with most probably a specual okteto-user/account) on the laptop is preserved.
+Also, when dealing with multiple clusters and/or azure/aks-accounts at the same time, it is often safer/handier to run the CLI in a separate container so that the 'standard' .kube/config (containing most probably a special okteto-user/account) on the main laptop-host is preserved.

 ## Dockerfile with CLI tools